 System overview

 At a high level, Armada is a multi-Kubernetes cluster batch job scheduler.
-Each Armada job represents a computational task to be carried out over a finite amount of time and consists of
+Each Armada job represents a computational task to be carried out over a finite amount of time, and consists of:

 Jobs are submitted to Armada and Armada is responsible for determining when and where each job should be run.

-An Armada deployments consists of:
+An Armada deployment consists of:

 The Armada control plane components may run anywhere from which they can be reached by the executors, e.g., in the same cluster as an executor, on a different Kubernetes cluster, or on a node not managed by Kubernetes.
 Each executor normally runs within the worker cluster it is responsible for.